log-Mike/java_trials/README.md

 # java_trials
-This repo is used to host java example files
+This repo is used to host java example files for education purposes